 Koh Rong Samloem is roughly 9km long (north to south), 4km wide (east to west), and 1km wide at its narrowest point.
 The terrain on Koh Rong Samloem is mainly hilly, with a few medium-sized mountains and a maximum height of 210m (689ft) in the north-west.

 Most of the island’s interior is covered in jungle forestry, with the coastline being characterised by sandstone rock formations and several beautiful beaches (there are three yellow sand beaches on the island’s western coast, 2 of which have been developed to accommodate tourism – Lazy Beach and Sunset Beach.
 Read our Ultimate Koh Rong Beach Guide to learn more)).
 The eastern side of Koh Rong Samloem is characterised by bays and headlands.
 This side faces towards the mainland and is less affected by weather conditions and the monsoon.
+Take a look at this video for some beautiful scenes of Koh Rong Samloem’s landscape:

 A fantastic feature of the island is the 3km crescent shaped Saracen Bay Beach.
 The beautiful bay got its name from a British survey brig, HMS Saracen, that charted the area in the late 19th century.
 This is now the main tourist area on the island (see above).